 If you don’t like the idea of being watched online constantly, you’ve come to the right place.
-In this post, we’ll not only discuss the importance of anonymous surfing but also highlight the ways you can increase your privacy.
+In this post, we’ll not only discuss the importance of unidentified surfing but also highlight the ways you can increase your privacy.

 What is Anonymous Surfing?

-You’re silent, invisible and untraceable from the prying eyes that lurk around the internet.
-And if hackers, cyber-stalkers or third-party agencies can’t see you, how can they ever target you in the first place?
+You’re silent, invisible, and untraceable from the prying eyes that lurk around the internet.
+And if hackers, cyber-stalkers, or third-party agencies can’t see you, how can they ever target you in the first place?